Dgies1/ASCENDS/contributing.md

 It’s so great that you want to contribute!
 There are several ways to contribute.

-## How to contribute to ascends-toolkit: ASCENDS: Advanced data SCiENce toolkit for Non-Data Scientists
+## How to contribute to ascends-toolkit: ASCENDS: Advanced data SCiEnce toolkit for Non-Data Scientists

 #### **Did you find a bug?**